 24. Eat at Emeraude at Bunnyconnellen

-It’s safe to say Emeraude is one of my favourite restaurants of all-time and a must-visit while in the Toowoomba region.
-Currently located on the gorgeous, sprawling grounds at Bunnyconnellen, in Crows Nest, Emeraude is around 45 minutes drive from the heart of Toowoomba.
-Chef and owner, Amanda Hinds, takes the region’s very best fresh produce and turns it into a mouth-watering menu that truly celebrates local flavours.
-I always get excited to dine here and never leave disappointed!
-Stake out a cosy spot on the deck, beneath huge trees gently swaying overhead and tuck into a delectable lunch then stock up on goods to go at the produce stall and boutique before wandering the gardens.
-Trust me, you’ll be back again!
-Find Emeraude here.
+Update: It’s safe to say Emeraude was one of my favourite restaurants of all time and a must-visit while in the Toowoomba region.
+Previously located on the gorgeous, sprawling grounds at Bunnyconnellen, in Crows Nest around 45 minutes drive from the heart of Toowoomba.
+Chef and owner, Amanda Hinds, took the region’s very best fresh produce and turned it into a mouth-watering menu that truly celebrated local flavours.
+I always got excited to dine there and I never left disappointed!
+Thankfully, there are rumblings of an exciting new country eatery which you can follow here.